AusDTO/dta-website/_posts/2017-03-16-security-testing-in-an-agile-environment.md

 ![Security testing in an agile environment.]({{ site.url }}{{ site.baseurl }}{{ page.hero-image }})

-*Security testing in an agile environment.*
+*Caption: Security testing in an agile environment.*

 ## Security testing at the DTA